LopezChris/Object-Detection-in-5-min-CDSW/README.md

 The point of the exercise is to showcase the power of a [TensorFlow container managed by YARN](https://www.youtube.com/watch?v=naLTAsy0tx8) along with GPU polling for fast deployment to the [Jetson TX2](https://developer.nvidia.com/embedded/buy/jetson-tx2) module aboard the miniature car.
 The model deployed was then used to gather more data which helped refine the model even further.

-The clip below is an example of a classification model deployed on images collected by the Hortonworks miniature race car to recognize common objects around the Santa Clara, CA Hortonworks Headquarters.
+The clip below is an example of a classification model deployed on images collected by the Hortonworks miniature race car to recognize common objects around the Santa Clara, CA Cloudera offices.
 In fact, this is the same model that you will use in this tutorial to classify common objects.

 ![car-vision](assets/car-vision.gif)